 The total cost varies from hiker to hiker, but I recommend you start with $4,000-$10,000 in your pocket.
 I recommend such a wide range because you really can be as frugal or as extravagant as you want to be on the trail.
-I live life on the frugal side and am excited to share how I saved up for my long distance hike.
+I live life on the frugal side and am excited to share how I saved up for my long-distance hike on the Appalachian Trail.

 Here’s how I did it –

-When I started planning my hike, I was making $31,000/year plus benefits, meals, housing, and all utilities, were covered through my work.
+When I started planning my AT hike, I was making $31,000/year plus benefits, meals, housing, and all utilities were covered through my work.
 Since I was living at work, I rarely had to fill up my gas tank or pay for car maintenance.

 You might be thinking it already, she’s lucky she doesn’t have all those living expenses.
 I’m not lucky, I make the conscious decision to apply to jobs that provide housing because… I think paying rent (or a mortgage) is just silly.
 That’s really what it boils down to, for me.